taehun-kmu/FMCL-Docker/.gitlab/issue_templates/Default.md

 **2) Is your issue caused by not being able to perform an update of the package system
      from within the container?**

-   We do our best to make sure our packages we publish are available in all regions through our CDN provider.
+   We do our best to make sure the packages we publish are available in all regions globally through our CDN provider.
 But sometimes our CDN has issues that are usually resolved within an hour or two after being encountered.

    If after more than six hours have passed and you have not been able to perform an update, then please check: https://github.com/NVIDIA/cuda-repo-management/issues

 **3) Are you trying to pull a tag from Docker Hub or NGC and the container runtime is
-     saying that it does not exist?**
+     erroring out because the tag does not exist?**

    Starting in May 2023, we will begin deleting old unsupported tags from Docker Hub and NGC.

-   This is being done to ensure that there are no unpatched critical vulnerabilities in these container image tags as we do not support them any longer.
+   This is being done to ensure that there are no un-patched critical vulnerabilities in these container image tags as we do not support them any longer.

    We strongly encourage anyone using expired tags to upgrade to newer supported container